Published on December 22, 2021

 Honest Game Insight: Twitter can also be very useful in recruiting.
 Post your highlight clips and invite coaches to follow you.

 Knowing when you are allowed to contact coaches can be confusing.
-The NCAA Eligibility Center has broken down the rules and regulations regarding contact periods in a calendar that dictates when coaches and student-athletes can interact depending on school year, division and sport.
+The NCAA Recruiting Calendar regulates when and how NCAA DI and DII college coaches can proactively start recruiting student-athletes and when student-athletes can interact with prospective programs depending on their school year, division, and sport.

 In addition to scheduling out the entire day between school and sports, set aside recovery time for both mental and physical health.
 It is easier to navigate thoughts and feelings by taking mental breaks before and after practices, and in between games and school.
 Remember, maintaining a clear head is best for maintaining a healthy student-athlete.
 Also make sure to get enough sleep and eat properly.
 Your body needs rest and nourishment to achieve success in sports and in the classroom.